Examining for CFPC

 Examiner Recruitment Forms

-The College of Family Physicians of Canada (CFPC) is currently recruiting examiners to participate in the Spring 2014 Certification Examination in Family Medicine, which will be held from May 1st to May 4th, 2014.
+The College of Family Physicians of Canada (CFPC) is currently recruiting examiners to participate in the Fall 2014 Certification Examination in Family Medicine, which will be held from October 23th to October 26th, 2014.
 Have questions about examining?
 Please contact us at email@example.com

 The College of Family Physicians of Canada (CFPC) and the Medical Council of Canada (MCC) are collaborating to offer an enhanced examination for family medicine candidates starting in spring 2013.
 When meeting all other requirements of both organizations, candidates who challenge and pass the new exam will be granted both Certification in Family Medicine (CCFP) from the CFPC and the Licentiate of the Medical Council of Canada (LMCC).